-The FDC37B80x with IrDA v1.0 support incorporates a keyboard interface, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, two 16C550A compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP, on-chip 12 mA AT bus drivers, one floppy direct support, and Intelligent drive Power Management including PME support.
+The FDC37M60x with IrDA v1.0 support incorporates a keyboard interface, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, two 16C550 compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP, on-chip 24 mA AT bus drivers, two floppy direct power support, and Intelligent management.
 The true CMOS 765B core provides 100% compatibility with IBM PC/XT and PC/AT architectures in addition to providing data overflow and underflow protection.
 The SMSC advanced digital data separator incorporates SMSC's patented data separator technology, allowing for ease of testing and use.
-Both on-chip UARTs are compatible with the NS16C550A.
-The parallel port is compatible with IBM PC/AT architecture, as well as IEEE 1284 EPP and FDC37B80x ECP. incorporates The sophisticated power control circuitry (PCC) which includes support for keyboard, mouse, and modem ring wake-up events.
-The PCC supports multiple low power-down modes.
+Both on-chip UARTs are compatible with the NS16C550.
+The parallel port is compatible with IBM PC/AT architecture, as well as IEEE 1284 EPP and ECP.
+The FDC37M60x incorporates sophisticated power control circuitry (PCC).
+The PCC supports multiple low power down modes.

-The FDC37B80x supports the ISA Plug-and-Play Standard (Version 1.0a) and provides the recommended functionality to support Windows '95.
-The I/O Address, DMA Channel and hardware IRQ of each logical device in the FDC37B80x may be reprogrammed through the internal configuration registers.
-There are 480 I/O address location options, a Serialized IRQ interface, and three DMA channels.
+The FDC37M60x supports the ISA Plug-and-Play Standard (Version 1.0a) and provides the recommended functionality to support Windows '95.
+The I/O Address, DMA Channel and Hardware IRQ of each logical device in the FDC37M60x may be reprogrammed through the internal configuration registers.
+There are 480 I/O address location options, Serialized IRQ interface, and three DMA channels.

-The FDC37B80x does not require any external filter components and is therefore easy to use and offers lower system costs and reduced board area.
-The FDC37B80x is software and register compatible with SMSC's proprietary 82077AA core.
+The FDC37M60x does not require any external filter components and is therefore easy to use and offers lower system costs and reduced board area.
+The FDC37M60x is software and register compatible with SMSC's proprietary 82077AA core.